KonstantinSKY/Selen/README.md

 # SELEN
 ## Easier than clear Selenium
-this is a mini framework or an add-on for the selenium and unitest frameworks for Python
+this is a Python mini framework or an add-on for the Selenium and unitest frameworks

 ## Basic goals